 - The way in which your complaint will be investigated

 - How you would like to receive your response – this could be by letter or a meeting

 Your complaint will be investigated thoroughly by a senior member of staff; an investigating officer (IO).
 If you have provided us with your telephone number the IO will attempt to make contact with you within 48 hours of receiving your complaint to discuss your concerns.
 As part of their investigation they will speak to the staff involved and review your medical notes.
 We will ensure that those involved with the investigation will be open and honest and act fairly throughout.
 Your response will include how we have dealt with your complaint, the conclusions, an apology if things have gone wrong and any actions taken.

-We will tell you when to expect a response, this is normally up to 35 days.
+The trust will tell you when to expect a response, this is normally 35 days; however, due to the complexities of your complaint this may need to be longer.
 However, if an extension is needed the investigating officer (IO) will contact you to explain the reason for the delay.
 If we are unable to contact you in person, we may write to you to let you know that your complaint response has been delayed.

-You will receive a written response or we can arrange a meeting for you with the Investigating Officer (IO).
-The meeting will be recorded and you will receive a copy of the audio recording on a disk and a summary letter by the date agreed with the IO.
+You will receive a written response or the Trust can arrange a meeting for you to meet with the investigating officer (IO).
+The meeting will be recorded and you will receive a copy of the audio recording on a disk along with a written response.

 The written response will include what lessons have been learned and how this has been shared with the staff involved.
 Where improvements have been made this information will be shared with you.